the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

 To get the data, it performs a join on them (3 tables).
 Low performance if no of subclasses are more.

+4. Mapped SuperClass

+A Class cannot be both same Entity and MappedSuperClass Mapping will apply for subclass
+Parent has no table in database
+Mappings are like entity.